 - Manual: This type of distraction involves any type of activity where you take your hands off the wheel such as texting, eating, drinking, smoking, taking off a coat, shaving, applying makeup, etc. Without both hands on the wheel, your reaction time suffers as does your ability to steer the vehicle.

 - Cognitive: This means you are taking your mind off the task of driving.
 These types of distractions may involve listening to a podcast or an audiobook, having a conversation using a hands-free device or even daydreaming.
 Note that these are all perfectly legal to do when you’re driving, but could still prove dangerous.
-If you are not completely focused and alert, you won’t be as safe.
+You won’t be as safe if you are not completely focused and alert.

 If You Have Been Injured